TimSnaith/OnePoint-API-Documentation/Survey.md

 Format | Describes the format in which the results should be supplied.
 See below for more details Header | A boolean value that indicates whether a header row is supplied in the delimited type exports.
 Since | Date and time indicating when the results should be checked from.
-SortOrder | Each question is given a sort order from 1 onwards. this value indicated that this question must be answered, at least, for the results to appear in the export.
+SortOrder | Each question is given a sort order from 1 onwards.
+This value indicates that this question must be answered, at least, for the results to appear in the export.
 This supports the idea of ensuring that if the first actual question requiring a response is the second question then this value could be 2 and the export results do not contain those where only an introduction was sent and the first question was not answered.
 SurveyReference | The unique survey reference for the survey when it was set up.

 #### Format
-The format parameter controls what format the data is return in.
+The format parameter controls what format the data is returned in.
 It can be any one of the following:

 Format | Description
 ------ | -----------